 All students, regardless of a disability, are responsible for fulfilling the essential requirements of their courses/programs/degrees, including attendance expectations.
 However, some students have serious health related disabilities which may impact attendance due to their episodic nature.
 This may include, but is not limited to: inflammatory bowel diseases; seizure disorders; diabetes; mental health conditions experiencing acute exacerbation; various autoimmune disorders, or conditions requiring treatment such as chemotherapy or dialysis.

-The Office of Disability Resources (ODR) may provide approval for Reasonable Attendance Adjustments listed on a student’s Accommodation Plan.
-While this may verify a demonstrated need, ODR cannot officially excuse absences and it is not intended to be applied retroactively.
-Reasonable Attendance Adjustments does not permit unlimited absences and students remain accountable for all academic activities (assignments, assessments, required readings, etc.) and evaluation standards specified on the syllabus.
+The Office of Disability Resources (ODR) may determine Reasonable Attendance Adjustments as a reasonable academic adjustment listed on a student’s Accommodation Plan.
+Reasonable Attendance Adjustments do not permit unlimited absences and is not intended to be applied retroactively.
+Students remain accountable for all academic activities (assignments, assessments, required readings, etc.) and evaluation standards specified on the syllabus.
 Seasonal illness (ie. flu, mono), temporary impairments, health conditions not on record with ODR or non-disability related absences are not subject to reasonable attendance adjustments.

-Faculty can often can find reasonable, equivalent options for students without compromising course standards.
+The University can often find reasonable, equivalent options for students without compromising course standards.
 These options should be determined on a case-by-case basis in consideration of the disability’s anticipated impact on attendance, the course requirements and faculty expectations.

 Some options that may be considered as a reasonable adjustment for an absence:

-- Allowing students to attend repeat lectures given in other course sections.
+Allowing attendance to repeat lectures given in other course sections.

-- Allowing the student to review missed materials during office hours.
+Allowing review of missed materials during office hours.

-- Allowing the student to obtain missed material/notes from a classmate.
+Allowing missed material/notes to be obtained from a classmate.

 Excessive absences, even with an approved ODR attendance accommodation, may require a student to explore options such as a Medical Class Load Reduction or Medical Withdrawal through Student Health Services.
 Faculty may also consider granting students an incomplete grade to allow an opportunity to fulfill course requirements, such as through independent study or by attending class lectures the following semester.
 It is the responsibility of the student to initiate requests of this nature with their individual instructor(s), and the responsibility of the faculty member to consider requests on a case-by-case basis.